Chamber Music

 Gabriel Fauré

-Trio for Clarinet, Cello, and Piano
+Trio in D minor for Clarinet, Cello, and Piano

 Charles Koechlin